-Civic Mindedness General: Positive
+Civic Mindedness: Positive

-General appeals for national solidarity and the need for society to see itself as united.
+Appeals for national solidarity and the need for society to see itself as united.
 Calls for solidarity with and help for fellow people, familiar and unfamiliar.
 May include:

-- Favourable mention of the civil society and volunteering; - Decrying anti-social attitudes in times of crisis; - Appeal for public spiritedness; - Support for the public interest.
+- Favourable mention of the civil society;

+- Decrying anti-social attitudes in times of crisis;

+- Appeal for public spiritedness;

+- Support for the public interest.